 - Don’t Start Too Big

 On the one hand you know you can’t do everything on your own, but on the other hand, you don’t want to risk overwhelming yourself, and that is why it is crucial you consider starting small.
-As you can see on this article http://www.amazinglifedaily.com/startup-owners-time-outsource/ there are so many benefits to be had to outsource, but one of the major benefits outsourcing has for introverts is that it allows you to better understand who you work well with.
+There are so many benefits to be had to outsource, but one of the major benefits outsourcing has for introverts is that it allows you to better understand who you work well with.
 This can be a hugely important factor to consider when you struggle to work with others.
 The other thing we recommend you do is only hire the people you need.
 By doing this, you will be able to gradually get used to what your role is, and gradually get used to working with others.
 By diving into the deep end working with huge groups of new people and having to guide them through new situations you could end up doing more harm to your business idea than good.

 - Picking The Perfect Partners